axelvaldez/radical-companies/_posts/rfiction/first-of-earth/E11 The FIAT Enclaves/2022-03-10-E11-the-fiat-enclaves.markdown

  <p>&ldquo;The others went back.
 We didn&rsquo;t.
 Obviously,&rdquo; said the young woman. &ldquo;They&rsquo;ll report us as dead.
 We want to get as far away as we can from The Bracia.&rdquo; I looked at them and was about to speak when the young man said, softly, &ldquo;Yes, both of us.
 Together.&rdquo;</p>
  <p>&ldquo;Even if half of what you said is a lie,&rdquo; she said, &ldquo;we&rsquo;d rather stay out of that hell on Earth Surface.&rdquo; I was surprised how she mixed &ldquo;hell&rdquo; and &ldquo;Earth Surface&rdquo; in the same sentence.
 All I managed to say was, &ldquo;Uh, OK.
 Then follow me.&rdquo;</p>
  <p>I walked ahead of them, and without turning asked them their names.</p>
- <p>&ldquo;I am Ignacious.
+ <p>&ldquo;I am Ignatius.
 I am 18 years old.
 Not married.&rdquo;</p>
  <p>&ldquo;And I am Petra.
 I am 20.
 I am married, but it doesn&rsquo;t matter.
 Not anymore.&rdquo;</p>
  <p>&ldquo;El<sup id="fnref1"><a href="#fn1" rel="footnote">1</a></sup> help us,&rdquo; said Ignatiuss, under his breath.
 But Petra heard him. &ldquo;El Shaddai is not going to help us.
 El is a burden on us, on all The Bracia.
 We have to help ourselves.
 We have to trust that these people will help us.
 If you want to pray, pray that they&rsquo;d be Yahweh M'kaddesh.&rdquo;</p>
  <p>&ldquo;I am not praying,&rdquo; said Ignatius, &ldquo;it was just something I said.
 Don&rsquo;t let your amygdala rule you.&rdquo;</p>
  <p>I heard Petra chuckled.
 Then I quickly turned around and took a brief glance, enough to see them walking behind me in an awkward hug.</p>

 <h1>Over the Hill</h1>
  <p>About three days later one of the people who had returned was found down from the hoodoos on the crest of a nearby hill.
 It seemed that he had spent the whole night there.
 It looked like he had been beaten and had bite marks in his legs and hips.
-He was almost nakes and we looked more dead than alive.</p>
+He was almost naked and we looked more dead than alive.</p>
  <p>He stayed under an induced coma for almost three days.
 When he came out of it, the first words out of his mouth were, &ldquo;your brother&rsquo;s dead.&rdquo; The woman nurse was taken aback, but she quickly realized that he was delirious and had confused her for somebody else.
 It didn&rsquo;t take long for the word to get back to Petra that her brother was dead.</p>
- <p>&ldquo;Evidently, he took his own life when they found out that you and Ignacious were not dead after all.
+ <p>&ldquo;Evidently, he took his own life when they found out that you and Ignatius were not dead after all.
 They found out when a few of the others confessed.&rdquo;</p>
  <p>&ldquo;&lsquo;Confessions&rsquo; my eye.
 They were tortured, alright, but&hellip;&rdquo; Ignatius stopped in mid sentence and glimpsed at Petra.</p>
  <p>&ldquo;Yes, unless they declared what he said a mortal sin,&rdquo; Petra said. &ldquo;They&hellip; they made him kill himself.&rdquo; She stopped talking, her face became hard, and she dropped her head.
 I made a gesture to hug her and she hugged me hard.
 Just as suddenly, she let go and said, &ldquo;when can we leave?&rdquo;</p>
  <p>&ldquo;I&rsquo;ll grab my gear and we can go.&rdquo;</p>